Zain Obeidat

 More Projects

-A headshot of a young woman with a warm, broad smile, featuring long dark brown hair parted down the middle.
-She has brown eyes, full eyelashes, well-groomed dark eyebrows, and a small silver stud piercing on her right nostril.
-She is wearing a black top and a delicate gold necklace with a single white pearl pendant.
-The background is a soft, light gray.
+A close-up portrait of a young woman with long, dark brown hair parted down the middle, smiling gently at the camera.
+She has warm-toned skin with a dewy finish, dark brown eyes, subtle blush, and glossy pink lips.
+She wears a dark-colored top and a thin gold necklace with a small pendant.
+The background is a soft, blurred indoor setting.

 Scroll to Top